-For students with a bachelor's degree in a related field, Dunwoody's Surveying certificate may provide an avenue to licensure as a Land Surveyor.
+For students with a bachelor's degree in a related field, Dunwoody's Surveying certificate (https://catalog.dunwoody.edu/catalog-student-handbook/academic-programs/construction-sciences-building-technology/land-surveying-scvl-certificate/) may provide an avenue to licensure as a Land Surveyor.
 The certificate offers 22 technical credits in land surveying, as currently required by the MN board of licensure (AELSLAGID).
 Technical courses include lectures and laboratories in areas such as GPS and geodetic surveying, 2D and 3D drafting, boundary control, and land use planning.

 Bachelor's Completion Option(s): Construction Management (CMGT), Bachelor of Science (p.
-42) | Business Management Leadership
+37) | Business Management Leadership